microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaDirectoryRoleDefinition.md

 ---
-title: New-EntraBetaRoleDefinition
+title: New-EntraBetaDirectoryRoleDefinition
-description: This article provides details on the New-EntraBetaRoleDefinition command.
+description: This article provides details on the New-EntraBetaDirectoryRoleDefinition command.

 ms.topic: reference